Susan Campbell Hall, ground floor

 Individuals scoring less than 26 on the speaking portion of the Internet-based TOEFL or less than 50 on the TSE or SPEAK test must attend language support classes (at no additional charge to the student) and may be limited in the activities they carry out as GTFs.

 Research Fellowships.
 A number of departments and schools employ graduate students to work on research projects under the supervision of faculty members.
 Funds come from research grants and contracts.
-Stipends and tuition policy are the same as for graduate students with teaching fellowships.
-These fellowships may be extended through the summer, thus increasing the total stipend.
+Salaries and tuition policy are the same as for graduate students with teaching fellowships.
+These fellowships may be extended through the summer, thus increasing the total salary.
 In addition, some departments have federally supported training grants and consider fellowship applicants for support through these resources.

 Fellowships from Other Sources.
 Graduate students are sometimes eligible for fellowship awards granted by federal agencies and private foundations.
 Information on internal and external funding opportunities is available on the Graduate School website.